My Husband's Lover

 My Husband's Lover is a 2013 Philippine television drama romance series broadcast by GMA Network.
-The series is the first gay themed drama series in Philippine television.
+The series is the first gay-themed drama series in Philippine television.
 Directed by Dominic Zapata, it stars Dennis Trillo in the title role, Tom Rodriguez and Carla Abellana.
-It premiered on June 10, 2013 on the network's Telebabad line up replacing Love & Lies.
+It premiered on June 10, 2013 on the network's Telebabad line up.
 The series concluded on October 18, 2013, with a total of 94 episodes.

 The series is streaming online on YouTube.

 Premise

 Vincent Soriano gets his girlfriend Lally pregnant while they were still in college.
 They marry and raise a family.
 While Vincent keeps a secret from his wife, he is gay.
-When Vincent's former male lover, Eric returns to his life, they have an affair until Lally catches them.
+When Vincent's former male lover Eric returns to his life, they have an affair until Lally catches them.